-Unfortunately we live in a country that is plagued by exceptionally high levels of unemployment.
+Unfortunately, we live in a country that is plagued by exceptionally high levels of unemployment.
 Although you might think that this is bad enough there are many dishonest individuals who have seen this as an opportunity to scam desperate job seekers.
 I can imagine how easy it must be to fall into one of these job scams, especially when you are desperate for a job, any job.
-Desperation clouds our judgement and allows us to make decisions and take actions that we would normally not.
-My hope is that by highlighting some of these job scams and giving you an idea of what to look out for you might recognize a scam before it is to late.
+Desperation clouds our judgment and allows us to make decisions and take actions that we would normally not.
+My hope is that by highlighting some of these job scams and giving you an idea of what to look out for you might recognize a scam before it is too late.

 Lets first discuss some of the common job scams that are going around and then we will discuss what to look out for and how to recognize them.

 Common Job Scams.

 1) Pay for items or training material scams.

 This is one of the most common scams that I have seen taking place in recent months.
 What happens is applicants are promised free training for a position, however first they need to purchase the training material for the training course.
 A variation of this scam also involves applicants being told they need to purchase certain equipment that is necessary for the position.

 This is another big one at the moment, especially on social media sites such as Facebook.
 I have seen quite a few popping up on a Facebook Group that I created for hospitality professionals to find and advertise positions called Hospitality Connect.
 These scams are also going to ask you for payment for some service upfront.
 However it can be much more serious than just scamming you out of a few Thousand Rand, there have been cases of individuals being used as drug mules unknowingly when traveling to these countries for the interview, and even cases of people being abducted.
 These scams can literally turn into life or death situations!
 My advice is that if you are interested in working overseas rather make contact with a reputable recruitment agency in that country and request assistance.